 CU: Talent stops the syringe pump

-For the construction of 3D structures, wait 10 min after the first layer is printed.
-Increase the Z-value in the code by 0.2 millimeters to increase the printing distance and repeat the printing process again.
-Do not move the plate during the printing process.[1]
+For the construction of 3D structures, all the movements of the printhead are controlled in the G-code editor.
+Type in the printing height of the first layer, increase the Z-value in the code by 0.2 millimeters for the second layer to increase the printing height.
+Thereafter, increase the z-value by 0,1 millimeters when moving to a higher layer.

 SCREEN: To be provided by the authors – Talent changes the code and then begins printing again.
 Authors, please upload this screen capture to your project page.